macports/macports-legacy-support/README.md

 Three different libraries are provided

- - libMacportsLegacySupport.a      - A static library with the missing functions for the given OS.
+ - libMacportsLegacySupport.a      - A static library with the missing or enhanced functions for the given OS.
- - libMacportsLegacySupport.dylib  - A dynamic library with the missing functions for the given OS.
+ - libMacportsLegacySupport.dylib  - A dynamic library with the missing or enhanced functions for the given OS.
  - libMacportsLegacySystem.B.dylib - Similar to libMacportsLegacySupport.dylib but in addition re-exports the symbols from libSystem.B.dylib.

 To use this library within [MacPorts](https://github.com/macports)